 Why This Matters

-Rehabilitation programs represent one of the most heavily tested areas in criminal justice because they sit at the intersection of competing correctional philosophies—retribution, deterrence, incapacitation, and rehabilitation.
-When you're being tested on these programs, examiners want to see that you understand not just what each program does, but why it targets specific criminogenic factors and how it connects to broader theories of crime causation.
+Rehabilitation programs are one of the most heavily tested areas in criminal justice because they sit at the intersection of competing correctional philosophies: retribution, deterrence, incapacitation, and rehabilitation.
+Examiners want to see that you understand not just what each program does, but why it targets specific criminogenic factors and how it connects to broader theories of crime causation.
 Every program on this list reflects an underlying assumption about what drives criminal behavior, whether that's cognitive distortions, substance dependency, lack of opportunity, or untreated mental illness.

-Understanding these programs also means grasping the evidence-based corrections movement that has transformed how we measure success in the justice system.
-You'll need to connect individual programs to concepts like recidivism reduction, risk-need-responsivity principles, and reintegration theory.
-Don't just memorize program names—know what criminogenic need each one addresses and be ready to explain why targeting that need reduces reoffending.
+Understanding these programs also means grasping the evidence-based corrections movement that has reshaped how we measure success in the justice system.
+You'll need to connect individual programs to concepts like recidivism reduction, risk-need-responsivity (RNR) principles, and reintegration theory.
+The RNR model says that interventions work best when they match the intensity of services to an offender's risk level (risk), target factors actually linked to offending (need), and deliver treatment in a way that fits the offender's learning style (responsivity).
+Don't just memorize program names.
+Know what criminogenic need each one addresses and be ready to explain why targeting that need reduces reoffending.

 Cognitive and Behavioral Interventions